MattBidewell/gds-di-serverless-frontend/README.md

 ## Version One

-Version one is a simple hmpo app that will return a simple ui with a Get and Post request.
+Version one is a simple hmpo app that will return a ui with a Get and Post request.
 There are two pages, one input a text value and one to display that.

 ## Version Two